“You Idiot!” “Freakin’ Moron!” Where did you learn to drive? Grade School?!”

 These are only the G-Rated comments made by one experiencing road rage.

-The American Psychological Association defines road rage as the reaction of certain high-angered motorist to the behaviors of others while driving.
+The American Psychological Association defines road rage as the reaction of a certain high-angered motorist to the behaviors of others while driving.

 Generally, aggressive driving and road rage is lumped together and used interchangeably as if they have the same meaning.